 The exhibition is organized by Michael Darling, James W. Alsdorf Chief Curator, and Lauren Fulton, former Curatorial Research Fellow at the Museum of Contemporary Art Chicago.

 It is presented in the Sylvia Neil and Daniel Fischel Galleries on the museum's second floor.

-Major support for Picture Fiction: Kenneth Josephson and Contemporary Photography is provided by Terra Foundation for American Art
+Picture Fiction: Kenneth Josephson and Contemporary Photography is made possible through support from the Terra Foundation for American Art.

 Generous additional support is provided by the David C. and Sarajean Ruttenberg Arts Foundation.